Were To Save — & Splurge — When Renovating Your Apartment

 In Refinery29’s Sweet Digs, we take a look inside the sometimes small, sometimes spacious homes of millennial women and their families.
-This week, we tour influencer Rachel Martino's colorful, industrial-style loft in Williamsburg, Brooklyn.
+This week, we tour influencer Rachel Martino's colourful, industrial-style loft in Brooklyn, New York.

 Advertisement